readium/readium-css/docs/CSS11-user_prefs.md

 root.style.removeProperty("name of var");
 ```

-### Caveat

-Attribute selectors don’t scale particularly well.
-We’ll have to pay attention to performance, especially on mobile.

 ## Flags

 Some variables behave like flags.
-You could also use custom `data-*` attributes to manage the following ones.
+You could also use custom `data-*` attributes or CSS classes to manage the following ones.
+See the [“Quickstart” doc](../docs/CSS02-quickstart.md) for customization.

 ### User view